Skip to content

 patches.add_shapes(key_added=key_added)

 Create overlapping patches on a transcripts dataframe, and save it in a cache.
-This can be used for trancript-based segmentation methods such as Baysor.
+This can be used for trancript-based segmentation methods such as Baysor or Proseg.

 Prior segmentation usage